crowsol/hello-world/README.md

 # hello-world
-This is a hello world repository
+This is a hello world repository.
+I'm using it to get used to the GitHub branching process.